michaelknigge/ipdsbox/README.md

 LSS          | X'D61E'   | Load Symbol Set                        | Loaded Font      | :x:

 # XOH Orders
-The IPDS command "Execute Order Home State" (XOH) ist a rather complex command that isused to execute orders when the printer is in *Home State*.
+The IPDS command "Execute Order Home State" (XOH) ist a rather complex command that is used to execute orders when the printer is in *Home State*.
 The following table shows the orders and the current status of the corresponding support of the order (*"supported"* means that ipdsbox can parse the order and create a specific Java object for it).